tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 ##### A note about the language *L*

 The "traditional" Busy Beaver game envisioned by Radó [^3] involves *n*-state, two-symbol Turing machines.
-In this post we will be considering the equivalent function for *n*-bit programs in a prefix-free, universal, and __self-delimited__ language *L*.
-Programs in a self-delimited language have access to a *read-bit*[^7] primitive function that consumes a single bit from a stream.
+In this post we will be considering the equivalent function for *n*-bit programs in a prefix-free, universal, and __Chaitin-universal__ language *L*.
+Chaitin-universal languages can accept programs in any other prefix-free language *L2*, with an *O(1)* overhead for a prefix-free *L2*-interpreter.
+As described by Stay[^9]:

+> It is helpful to consider a \[Chaitin-universal\] machine in Shannon’s original sender-pipe-receiver model.
+Borrowing terminology from concurrent programming, the pipe is a shared resource.
+The input to the machine is held by the sender, a producer.
+The sender tries to put its bits into the pipe; it blocks if there are more bits to send and the pipe is full.
+When there are no more bits to send, the sender halts.
+The \[Chaitin-universal\] machine is the receiver, a consumer.
+From time to time it tries to get bits out of the pipe, and blocks if the pipe is empty.
+The entire computation is said to halt if the sender halts, the \[Chaitin-universal\] machine halts, and the pipe is empty.

+Following this description, and the construction of Chaitin's LISP[^7], we give programs in a Chaitin-universal language access to a *read-bit* primitive function that consumes a single bit from the pipe.
 "Program length" is the sum of the prefix-free "*L*-expression" plus "read bits", the number of times *read-bit* is called.
 This has a number of implications, though the two most relevant for this proof are:
-- We don't have to enforce any requirements about the features or behavior of *L*, other than that it is prefix-free, universal, and self-delimited.
+- We don't have to enforce any requirements about the features or behavior of *L*, other than that it is prefix-free, universal, and Chaitin-universal.
-  - This is because any other prefix-free and universal (not necessarily self-delimited) language *L2* could be run by *L* with a constant bit overhead (dependent on *L* and *L2*).
-The overhead comes from the length of an *L* expression acting as an *L2*-interpreter, with the subsequent bitstring being in *L2* and passed into the *L2*-interpreter as read bits.
+  - This is because programs in any other prefix-free (not necessarily universal) language *L2* would be accepted by *L* with a constant bit overhead (dependent on *L* and *L2*).
+The overhead comes from the length of an *L* expression acting as an *L2*-interpreter, with the subsequent bitstring being in *L2* and passed into the *L2*-interpreter via *read-bit*.
 - We can only determine the length of a program in *L* by running that program.
 That is, the length of the *L*-expression alone can be determined based on the grammar of *L*, but to get the program length -- *L*-expression plus read bits -- we need to see how many times it calls *read-bit*.
   - In particular: a program *p* with total length *m* will produce the same exact result in *L* if we take the *m+1* bitstring consisting of *p* with a single random bit appended.
-So, if we want to count how many programs of a certain size halt, we can't just run all bitstrings of that length in *L* and count them, otherwise we'll double-count shorter programs with irrelevant bits appended.
+So, if we want to count how many programs of a certain size halt, we can't just run all bitstrings of that length in *L* and count them, otherwise we'll count shorter programs with irrelevant bits appended, breaking the prefix-free constraint.

-While this does differ from Theorem 20[^1] (which covers "standard prefix-free universal" languages), I'm adding the self-delimited constraint for a few reasons: (1) it matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html); (2) as mentioned above, it lets us add arbitrary properties to *L* with only a constant overhead; and (3) it makes the arithmetic in Lemma 2 much less tedious.
+While this does differ from Theorem 20[^1] (which covers "standard prefix-free universal" languages), I'm adding the Chaitin-universal constraint for a few reasons: (1) it matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html); (2) as mentioned above, it lets us add arbitrary properties (such as efficient Levenshtein coding of integers) to *L* with only a constant overhead; and (3) it makes the arithmetic in Lemma 2 much less tedious.

 Examples of languages meeting this property are Chaitin's LISP[^7], Binary Lambda Calculus[^8], and Keraia[^9].